 Data can be accessible and secure at the same time if you give access to the right people only.
 Accessibility does not mean giving access to everyone and keeping resources open; it is about ensuring that those who need access actually have it.

-To achieve privacy and security in healthcare while having accessible data, hospitals can utilize modern software that controls access and monitors who has entered the system and when.
+To achieve privacy and security in healthcare while having accessible data, hospitals can utilize modern software that controls access and monitors who have entered the system and when.
 Do not forget to restrict access for those who have been fired: ex-employees may do a lot of harm out of spite.

 Encrypt Data During Storage and Share